Pignaut/ApatheticSexwithFriends/README.md

 - max speed possible for travel will be 0.2 light speed (to scale)
 - max engagement speed will be a relative speed of 0.2 light speed
-  - if two fleets moving at each other, both travelling 0.1 light, their relative speed would be 0.2 light
+  - if two fleets moving at each other, both travelling 0.1 light, their relative speed would be 0.2 light fleet logistics will need to be managed (i.e. fuel cells, expendable ammunition, food etc)

 MOVE COMING SOON